GG-off/pic2pal/README.md

 -t : add transparency color,	useful to create ready-to-use palettes, like for a filter

--l : lenght generated palette, in number of pixels (default is '500')
+-l : height generated palette, in number of pixels (default is '500')

 -w : width of the generated palette, in number of pixels (default is '500')